lilnoun1112/lilnounmoods/README.md

 # lilnounmoods
-.svg files to be used in case you want to build with facial expressions for lil nouns.
+.svg and .png files to be used in case you want to build with facial expressions for lil nouns.

 Files follow the naming convention Head=Traitname, Mood=Mood e. g.
 Head=Zebra, Mood=Wink

+Deafult expression not available in .svg becase empty .svg-s can't exist.